nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 ### 1. Toy Example Comparison of Ground Truth

+The fundamental challenge with evaluating local ancestry inference is that in real data we don't know the true ancestry!!!

 To verify correctness of the HaploHMM tool, we simulated small synthetic admixed datasets with known local ancestry labels (AFR: YRI, EUR: IBS, AMR: PEL).

 We generated 3 test cases using haptools: